Barrios' War of Reunification: Peace

 Zaldívar attempted to seek peace but Cruz initially refused.
 Honduras and Nicaragua agreed to peace on 11 April while Guatemala, El Salvador, and Costa Rica came to peace on 14 April.

 Aftermath

 After Barrios' death, Alejandro M. Sinibaldi became acting president of Guatemala, who was then succeeded by Barillas shortly afterwards.
-Zaldívar was overthrown on 22 June by Francisco Menéndez.
+Zaldívar was overthrown in May by Francisco Menéndez.
 Costa Rican President Próspero Fernández Oreamuno died in office during the war and was succeeded by Bernardo Soto Alfaro.

 Support for reunification in Guatemala subsided following Barrios' death.

 Later efforts for reunification

 On 15 November 1886, Barillas sent a message to the leaders of Costa Rica, Honduras, and Nicaragua to send delegates to Guatemala City in order to discuss maintaining peace in Central America.
 On 16 February 1887, the delegates drafted a treaty of peace and amity and continued negotiations in 1888 and 1889 to form a federation through diplomatic means.
 These negotiations concluded with the republics agreeing to inaugurate a federal government on 15 September 1890, however, the overthrow of Salvadoran President Francisco Menéndez by General Carlos Ezeta in June 1890 and the subsequent war between El Salvador and Guatemala prevented such a federal government from forming.

 The Greater Republic of Central America was formed by El Salvador, Honduras, and Nicaragua in 1895, but the republic collapsed in November 1898 after Salvadoran President Rafael Antonio Gutiérrez was overthrown by General Tomás Regalado.
 In September 1921, El Salvador, Guatemala, and Honduras drafted a constitution for a new Central American republic but it dissolved by 1922.